ITarrant/hyperscript_examples/canvas1/README.md

 This example was created in Django but you can apply it to anything on the back end.
 Creating this came about while adding 'sign on glass' to a transport tracking system that already uses HTMX and Hyperscript and I want to keep the amount of standard Javascript to a minimum as I feel Hypserscript is easier to read and understand (especially later when looking back).
+You could easily do this on a single page on first load, but I wanted the flexibility of being able to load / use the canvas when I wanted on any page.

 Page1.html sets up a button to load the contents of Page2.html using HTMX.
 The page now contains the canvas element and a clear button.
 This is setup for touch events, but could be easily changed for mouse click events.